RADeveloping/LinkedUp/README.md

 This small project demonstrates:

-Read and write to firestore, a non-sql databaseUse of firebase authentication and creation of a users collection in firestore
+- Read and write to firestore, a non-sql database
+- Use of firebase authentication and creation of a users collection in firestore

-Custom login and sign up experience with the ability to upload profile photo.
+- Custom login and sign up experience with the ability to upload profile photo.

-Customized user experience after login/signup
+- Customized user experience after login/signup

-Showing profiles of other users.
+- Showing profiles of other users.

-Use of navbar in boostrap
+- Use of navbar in boostrap

-The ability for a user to edit their profile.
+- The ability for a user to edit their profile.

-The ability to direct message another matched user.
+- The ability to direct message another matched user.

 ## Getting Started